Alexandre LacazetteFrench Footballer

 Lacazette made his Arsenal debut in a penalty shootout win against Premier League champions Chelsea in the Community Shield at Wembley.

-Alexandre required a mere 94 seconds to score his first Premier League goal in Arsenal’s 4-3 win over Leicester City at The Emirates back in August.
+Alexandre required a mere 94 seconds to score his first Premier League goal in Arsenal’s 4-3 win over Leicester City at The Emirates in August 2017.

 He found his feet at the Emirates Stadium in brisk fashion with goals against Bournemouth and West Brom in north London.
 Alexandre equalled Brian Marwood’s record from 1988 after he scored in his first three home games.